Ninoy Aquino: 1978 election, bypass surgery

-His request was granted and Ninoy was allowed to go to the US for surgery, together with his entire family.
+His request was granted and Ninoy was allowed to go to the United States for surgery, together with his entire family.
 This was arranged after a secret hospital visit by Imelda Marcos.
 This "emergency leave" was set up when Ninoy supposedly agreed to the conditions that, first, he will return, and second, he will not speak out against Marcos in the US.
 Ninoy was operated on by Rolando M. Solis, a Filipino American and the longest-practicing cardiologist in Dallas, Texas, where the operation took place.
 After the surgery, Ninoy made a quick recovery, after which he decided to renounce the agreement, saying, "a pact with the devil is no pact at all".

 He, Cory and their children started a new life in Massachusetts.
 He continued to work on two books and gave a series of lectures while on fellowship grants from Harvard University and Massachusetts Institute of Technology.
-His travels across the US had become opportunities for him to deliver speeches critical of the Marcos government.
+His travels across the US had become opportunities for him to deliver speeches critical of the Marcos government, going as far as Damascus in order to meet with Muslims and the MNLF in order to mediate in the Moro conflict.
 Throughout his years of expatriation, Aquino was always aware that his life in the U.S. was temporary.
 He never stopped affirming his eventual return even as he enjoyed American hospitality and a peaceful life with his family on American soil.
 After spending seven years and seven months in prison, Aquino's finances were in ruins.
 Making up for the lost time as the family's breadwinner, he toured America; attending symposiums, lectures, and giving speeches in freedom rallies opposing the Marcos government.
 The most memorable was held at the Wilshire Ebell Theater in Los Angeles, California on February 15, 1981.